twatson83/ag-grid-and-d3-example/README.md

 # D3 and ag-grid Example

-Sample app that displays a stock list using Google's finance API and shows up to date pricesfrom Yahoo's finance API.
+Sample app that displays a stock list using Google's finance API and shows realtime prices from Yahoo's finance API.
 A candlestick chart also shows historic prices using Yahoo's finance API.

 The following frameworks and libraries were used.
 * ag-grid